HMS Royal Scotsman

-HMS Royal Scotsman, originally the MV Royal Scotsman, was an landing ship, infantry of the Royal Navy that served during World War II.
+HMS Royal Scotsman, originally the MV Royal Scotsman, was a landing ship, infantry of the Royal Navy that served during World War II.
 A former passenger ferry, she saw action in the Mediterranean during the invasions of North Africa (Operation Torch), Sicily and Italy.

 The ship was later purchased in 1967 by the Church of Scientology, re-registered to Sierra Leone and renamed to the MV Royal Scotman (due to a transcription error) and then MV Apollo.
 It served as the headquarters of the Church of Scientology, the founding flagship of the Sea Org, and the personal residence of L. Ron Hubbard until 1975.

 Construction

 The ship was built by Harland and Wolff, at Belfast, for the Burns and Laird Lines as Yard No. 964.
 Launched on 11 March 1936, the ship was completed on 29 May 1936, and entered service as MV Royal Scotsman as a passenger and cattle ferry in the Irish Sea, operating between Belfast and Glasgow.